pasqal-io/qadence/docs/tutorials/qml/ml_tools/trainer.md

 - `on_train_epoch_end`: Called at the end of each training epoch.
 - `on_train_batch_start`: Called at the start of each training batch.
 - `on_train_batch_end`: Called at the end of each training batch.

+Each "start" and "end" hook receives data and loss metrics as arguments.
+The specific values provided for these arguments depend on the training stage associated with the hook.
+The context of the training stage (e.g., training, validation, or testing) determines which metrics are relevant and how they are populated.
+For details of inputs on each hook, please review the documentation of [`BaseTrainer`][qadence.ml_tools.train_utils.BaseTrainer].

+    - Example of what inputs are provided to training hooks.

+        ```
+        def on_train_batch_start(self, batch: Tuple[torch.Tensor, ...] | None) -> None:
+            """
+            Called at the start of each training batch.

+            Args:
+                batch: A batch of data from the DataLoader.
+Typically a tuple containing
+                    input tensors and corresponding target tensors.
+            """
+            pass
+        ```
+        ```
+        def on_train_batch_end(self, train_batch_loss_metrics: Tuple[torch.Tensor, Any]) -> None:
+            """
+            Called at the end of each training batch.

+            Args:
+                train_batch_loss_metrics: Metrics for the training batch loss.
+                    Tuple of (loss, metrics)
+            """
+            pass
+        ```

 Example of using a hook to log a message at the end of each epoch: